Arunujuj/HHScraper/README.md

 ## Getting Started

+- Look through the Issues to see what you can work on
-- Join the discord for easy communication: https://discord.gg/JxV6WNJ<br/>
+- Join the discord for easy communication: https://discord.gg/JxV6WNJ
 - Fork the repository
 - Clone it to your system
 - Code